 B12 is naturally found only in foods that come from animals, such as meat, eggs, poultry, and dairy.
-This means vegetarians and vegans are also at risk of low B12 levels.
-Some other foods, such as plant-based milk substitutes and cereals, may be fortified with B12.
+This means vegetarians and vegans may be at risk of having low levels of B12.
+Some foods such as plant-based milk substitutes and cereals may be fortified with B12.

-Because B12 from food or from pills may not be fully absorbed by the body, many health experts recommend taking B12 as a sublingual (under the tongue) spray.
-This allows the vitamin to be absorbed directly into the bloodstream, without having to go through the digestive system and be dissolved in the stomach.
+Because B12 from food and pills may not be fully absorbed by the body, many health experts recommend taking B12 as a sublingual (under the tongue) spray.
+This allows the vitamin to be absorbed directly into the bloodstream without having to go through the digestive system, reducing the risk of malabsorption in the stomach.

 Animal organ meats such as liver and kidneys contain high amounts of vitamin B12 — especially those from lamb.
 Seafoods including clams, sardines, tuna, trout, and salmon are also all high in B12.
 Beef is an optimal source of B12 and provides the highest amount of this vitamin when grilled or roasted, since frying beef is shown to deplete some of its nutritional value.

 Cereals, non-dairy milk, and nutritional yeast may be fortified with vitamin B12, but make sure you fully read the nutrition labels before relying on these sources for B12.
 Eggs are also high in vitamin B12, but yolks have higher amounts of B12 than egg whites, with the B12 in yolks being more easily absorbed by the body.
 Eat whole eggs instead of just the whites if your goal is to boost B12 intake through food.